-PERFORMANCE AREA SCHOOL COUNSELOR INEFFECTIVE MINIMALLY FEFECTIVE HIGHLY SCORE COMPETENCY 0 Points EFFECTIVE 1 Point 2 Points EFFECTIVE 3 Points NA Counselor Admin 1.
-Plans and Competency not Follows a prepared format Follows a prepared Pre-plans and facilitates AREA II conducts student present. without consideration of format in ISP the ISP meeting with AILEA II meetings using individual students' meetings with accurate information educational and characteristics/needs. accurate information that is clear, unbiased, DIRECT career activities that is clear, unbiased and with consideration SERVICES consistent with with consideration of of individual student identified student individual student characteristics/needs. needs. characteristics/needs.
+PERFORMANCE AREA SCHOOL COUNSELOR INEFFECTIVE MINIMALLY EFFECTIVE HIGHLY SCORE COMPETENCY 0 Points EFFECTIVE 1 Point 2 Points EFFECTIVE 3 Points NA Counselor Admin 1.
+Plans and Competency not Follows a prepared format Follows a prepared Pre-plans and facilitates AREA II conducts student present. without consideration of format in ISP the ISP meeting with ANLAII meetings using individual students' meetings with accurate information educational and characteristics/needs. accurate information that is clear, unbiased, DIRECT career activities that is clear, unbiased and with consideration SERVICES consistent with with consideration of of individual student identified student individual student characteristics/needs. needs. characteristics/needs.
 Implements the 2.
-Involves Competency not Presents information to Uses educational and Uses educational and Individual student/parent(s) present. student/parent(s), but career information career information with Student Planning in personalized does not integrate it with with student/parental input (ISP) educational and the individual student student/parent(s) that integrates with the Component with career planning. plan. and integrates it with individual student plan. individuals and the individual groups of students 2.
-Burnish a seconda 6 Consideration binds and law student plan. ta los acoda da calela alcada for educational and 3.
-Provides accurate Competency not Can identity high and low Understands and Is knowledgeable about career and appropriate test interpretation. present. scores but cannot relate that information to interprets assessment results each test used and can accurately interpret interpretation. students in a useful way. and communicates results.
-Demonstrates appraisal, students in a dserui way. them accurately to to the student how the advisement, and students for planning information can be transitions purposes. helpful in educational purposes. and career planning. , , 4.
-Uses data to Competency not Rarely collects data to Regularly attempts to Frequently collects and demonstrate that present. influence planning and collect data to uses data to influence individual student interventions which influence planning planning and planning interventions promote student success. and interventions interventions which are effective. which promote student success. promote student success.
-Comments: 0.000000 l Will not be evaluated pe r administrator/counse lor management agreement
+Involves Competency not Presents information to Uses educational and Uses educational and Individual student/parent(s) present. student/parent(s), but career information career information with Student Planning in personalized does not integrate it with with student/parental input (ISP) educational and the individual student student/parent(s) that integrates with the Component with career planning. plan. and integrates it with individual student plan. individuals and the individual groups of students student plan.
+3. Provides accurate Competency not Can identity high and low Understands and Is knowledgeable about for educational and and appropriate test present. scores but cannot relate interprets each test used and can career interpretation. that information to assessment results accurately interpret appraisal, students in a useful way. and communicates results.
+Demonstrates advisement, and them accurately to to the student how the information can be transitions students for planning helpful in educational purposes. and career planning. and career planning.
+4. Uses data to Competency not Rarely collects data to Regularly attempts to Frequently collects and demonstrate that present. influence planning and collect data to uses data to influence individual student interventions which influence planning planning and planning interventions promote student success. and interventions interventions which are effective. which promote promote student student success. success.
+Comments: Will not be evaluated pe r administrator/counse lor management agreement